baramuyu/insight_data_engineering_projects/README.md

 #### Technical challenge

 ##### Joining Meta Data
-* To find cost; depend on area and time.
+* To find parking fee for specific place and time; it depends on area and time.
 * To eliminate temporary-not-available parking lot.

 ##### Response time on UI
 * Start searching from closer parking spots - then expand search area if there are no available spots near the user.

 ##### Grouping parking spots by area
-* To give users result with area - driver likes to go circle to find a spot.
+* To give users result with area instead of scattered available spots - driver likes to go circle to find a spot.

 ### MVP